bitcoin/bitcoin/doc/build-android.md

 ANDROID BUILD NOTES
 ======================

-This guide describes how to build and package the `bitcoin-qt` GUI for Android on Linux and macOS.
+This guide describes how to build and packaging the `bitcoin-qt` GUI for Android on Linux and macOS.

 ## Dependencies